Cyprus problem: Peacemaking efforts, 1964–1974

-1974 Greek coup d'etat and Turkish invasion
+1974 Greek coup d'état and Turkish Intervention

 The intercommunal strife was partly overshadowed by the division of the Greeks between the pro-independence Makarios, and the enosist National Front supported by the military junta of Greece.
 Grivas returned in 1971 and founded the EOKA-B, a militant enosist group, to oppose Makarios.
 Greece demanded Cyprus submit to its influence and the dismissal of the Cypriot foreign minister.
 Makarios survived an assassination attempt and retained enough popular support to remain in power.
 Enosist pressure continued to mount; although Grivas died suddenly in January 1974, a new junta had formed in Greece in September 1973.

 In July 1974, the Cypriot National Guard launched a coup d'état that installed the pro-enosis Nikos Sampson as president.
 Makarios fled the country with British help.
 Faced with Greek control of the island, Turkey demanded that Greece dismiss Sampson, withdraw its armed forces, and respect Cyprus' independence; Greece refused.
 From the United States, envoy Joseph Sisco could not persuade Greece to accept Ecevit's Cyprus settlement which included Turkish-Cypriot control of a coastal region in the north and negotiations for a federal solution.
 The Soviet Union did not support enosis as it would strengthen NATO and weaken the left in Cyprus.

 The Turkish invasion was driven by the assertive foreign policy of Bülent Ecevit, its prime minister, who was supported by his coalition partner Necmettin Erbakan.
 Turkey decided upon unilateral action after an invitation for joint action, made under the Treaty of Guarantee, was declined by Britain.
 On 20 July, Turkey invaded Cyprus with limited forces.
 The invasion achieved limited initial success, resulting in Greek forces occupying Turkish-Cypriot enclaves across the island.
 Within two days, Turkey secured a narrow corridor linking the northern coast with Nicosia, and on 23 July agreed to a cease-fire after securing a satisfactory bridgehead.

 In Greece, the Turkish invasion caused political turmoil.
 On 23 July, the military junta collapsed and was replaced by Konstantinos Karamanlis's civilian government.
 On Cyprus the same day, Sampson was replaced by Acting President Glafcos Clerides in the absence of Makarios.